mangelpt/clientsApi/README.md

-# basic api for customers developed with node js , express and mysql as a database
+# basic api for customers  and products developed with node js , express and mysql as a database